 4. Your Preferred Method of Contact

 Your clients need to do more than simply determine if you’re the right fit.
 They also need to know how to actually connect with you.
 When clients are in a vulnerable place, it can be overwhelming to learn how to navigate the therapy directory and reach out—even if they really want your help.
 Make this process as easy as possible for them by creating clear, actionable steps they should take to schedule a consultation or first appointment.
-Indicate if you accept appointment requests through an online booking software, or if there’s a phone number for them to call.
+Indicate if you accept appointment requests through an online scheduling software, or if there’s a phone number for them to call.

 5. Some Personal Touches